tadegbayi/anomaly-detection-cdr/README.md

 # ProjectRBSN — Anomaly Detection for CDRs

+This README now includes two concise additions: (1) an explanation of why we use unsupervised methods — the dataset lacks labeled anomaly/target columns — and (2) a short justification for the four chosen algorithms (IsolationForest, LOF, OneClassSVM, DBSCAN).
+These additions help visitors quickly understand the design choices; see the "Why Unsupervised Learning" and "Why These Four Algorithms" sections below.

 This repository contains a complete machine learning pipeline for detecting anomalies in Call Detail Records (CDRs), including data preprocessing, multi-model training with hyperparameter tuning, empirical comparison, and production-ready inference.

 ## Quick Start